AriGute/Data-Security-Project/README.md

 ## Getting Started
 1) Run KDCgui.
-2) Enter user name and password and click "Add new User" (need to add 2 users).
+2) Enter user name and password and click "Add new User" (need to add at least 2 users).
 3) In KDCgui click "Start Server".
 4) Run guiLayOut(one for each user).
 5) Enter username and password in each client and click "Connect".